Hong Kong extradition protesters escalate fight in suburbs

 Earlier on Sunday, hundreds of journalists joined a silent march to demand better treatment from police at protests.

+A police statement said that while there was room for improvement in coordination between officers and the media, the police respected press freedom and the media’s right to report.

-Additional reporting by Joyce Zhou, Aleksander Solum, Writing by Anne Marie Roantree; Editing by Clarence Fernandez and Mark Heinrich
+Additional reporting by Joyce Zhou and Aleksander Solum, Writing by Anne Marie Roantree; Editing by Clarence Fernandez and Mark Heinrich